What Is Open Badge Factory?

 Adding a category to message templates

-Issuer can add categories to message templates by opening the template by clicking it and adding a category/categories.
+The issuer can add categories to message templates by opening the template by clicking it and adding a category/categories.

 Creating a recipient list

-The recipient list is created by clicking the Create new recipient list function and by writing the recipients’ email addresses one per line.
-The name of the list can be for example the name and date of the course or event, team’s name or something similar.
+The recipient list is created by clicking the Create new recipient list function, and by writing the recipients’ e-mail addresses one per line.
+The name of the list can be, for example, the name and date of the course or event, team’s name, or something similar.

 Using a recipient list

 The list can be taken into usage by clicking the Pick a recipient list button when issuing the badge.
 If the list contains people that shouldn’t be earning the badge, those addresses can be deleted from the list before issuing the badge.